 Generally speaking, success in these areas accounts for success for both parties.

 Understanding and tracking the development in each of these particular areas is paramount to the success of your customer, and, let’s face it, only the successful customers renew!

 And why is it important to set these goals in customer success?
 Simply speaking, it all comes back to revenue.

 At a Gainsight Pulse conference, Lincoln Murphy, Gainsight SaaS expert and Customer Success Evangelist, stated:

 If you want to do business with a customer more than once, you should be thinking about customer success.
 This applies whether you have a one-off sale or subscription, a high- or low-price product or service, or high-touch or low-touch relationship.
 Here are two specific examples:

 Your Customer Acquisition Costs (CAC) reduce.
 Your customers become advocates and raving fans of business, which means you get more bang for your marketing buck.

 Your Customer Lifetime Value (LTV) increases.
 Your customers stay longer, buy more, and pay more to use more of the product.

-To quickly summarize, with these particular goals in focus, it becomes easier to manage customer success KPIs.
+To quickly summarize, with these particular goals in focus, you improve your unit economics building a viable business model and it becomes easier to manage customer success KPIs.

 Segment your accounts by customer health score or another success vector to easily plan what you want to achieve with each account and how you are going to get there.